MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 If you don't have python yet - I strongly recommend using that version.
 If you already have another fairly recent version (2.5x,2.6.x ) stay with that.

-Fly your plane !
-Capture the telemetry in a format like that above, into a file.
-For example: flight15.TXT ( In Windows I use Accessories / Communications / HyperTerminal,
-In hyper terminal I do "Transfer / Capture Text" to a file called Flight15.Txt.
-At the airfield, on my laptop,  I can see the telemetry coming into the terminal and know that it is all being recorded.

 Run up the Python Devloper Graphical User Interface (GUI) called IDLE.
 Open the python file and change the following lines to reflect where your telemetry